Volodymyr Biletskyy

-Volodymyr Stefanovych Biletskyy (Володимир Стефанович Білецький; born 26 January 1950 in Matvyivka, Ukraine) is a Ukrainian mining engineer, D.Sc. scientist and researcher in the field of coal mining, publisher and political scientist.
+Volodymyr Stefanovych Biletskyy (Володимир Стефанович Білецький; born 26 January 1950) is a Ukrainian mining engineer, D.Sc. scientist, and researcher in the field of coal mining, publisher and political scientist.
 He has published many technical articles on the subject of mining, and was the initiator and editor of the first Ukrainian Mining Encyclopedia.

 Biography

 Biletskyy finished Vilniansk high school in 1967 and then studied at the electro-technical faculty of the National Mining University of Ukraine.
 Graduating in 1972, he worked as an engineer in the research department of the faculty of automation of manufacturing processes at the same university (1974–1975).
-Between 1975 and 1976 he worked as the chief engineer at the coal mine operated by the State Coal Enterprise in Makiivka, and then as a research assistant in the electrical department of the Makiivka Research Institute, researching safety in mining production (1977–1979).
-In 1981 Biletskyy then became the head research assistant at the Donetsk National Technical University.
+Between 1975 and 1976, he worked as the chief engineer at the coal mine operated by the State Coal Enterprise in Makiivka, and then as a research assistant in the electrical department of the Makiivka Research Institute, researching safety in mining production between 1977 and 1979.
+In 1981, Biletskyy then became the head research assistant at the Donetsk National Technical University.

-In 1986 Biletsky finished post-graduate studies; in 1994 he completed his Doctorate in Technical Science and in 2004 he was elected as an academic to the Academy of Economic Sciences of Ukraine (a public-funded research institution part of the National Academy of Sciences of Ukraine); in 2005 became a Corresponding Member of this institute.
+In 1986, Biletsky finished his post-graduate studies.
+In 1994, he completed his Doctorate in Technical Science and in 2004, he was elected as an academic to the Academy of Economic Sciences of Ukraine (a public-funded research institution part of the National Academy of Sciences of Ukraine).
+In 2005, he became a Corresponding Member of the institute.

-From 2006 he was professor in the faculty of Mineral processing at the Donetsk National Technical University.
-In 2012 Biletskyy became Academician at the Academy of Mining Sciences of Ukraine.
-From 2014 he is a professor at the Poltava National Technical Yuriy Kondratyuk University., from 2017 he is a professor at the Kharkiv Polytechnic Institute.
+Beginning in 2006, he was professor in the faculty of Mineral processing at the Donetsk National Technical University.
+In 2012, Biletskyy became Academician at the Academy of Mining Sciences of Ukraine.
+In 2014, he was a professor at the Poltava National Technical Yuriy Kondratyuk University.
+Since 2017, he has been a professor at the Kharkiv Polytechnic Institute.

 Scientific research and publishing

 Biletskyy was the science editor of the Mining Encyclopedia (1998–2013), which contributed to creating a nationally unified mining terminological system in Ukraine.
-He has freely donated the contents of this multiple-volume set to Wikipedia, and has incorporated it into thousands of articles covering mining and technology subjects in Ukrainian Wikipedia.
+He has freely donated the contents of this multiple-volume set to Wikipedia and has incorporated it into thousands of articles covering mining and technology subjects on Ukrainian Wikipedia.

-He has published over 450 academic papers, including more than 30 books (monographs, course books, dictionaries and encyclopedias).
+He has published over 450 academic papers, including more than 30 books (monographs, course books, dictionaries, and encyclopedias).
 He is also the author of over 200 articles in popular science and science magazines.
-He is a founder and editor-in-chief of the national scientific and informational-analytical magazine Skhid (since 1995 an academic periodical on philosophy, history and economics); the founder and co-editor of the Donetsk Herald of Shevchenko Scientific Society.
+He is a founder and editor-in-chief of the national scientific and informational-analytical magazine Skhid (since 1995 an academic periodical on philosophy, history and economics) and the founder and co-editor of the Donetsk Herald of Shevchenko Scientific Society.

 A regular contributor to the Ukrainian Wikipedia, by 2015 Biletskyy had created more than 17,000 articles and performed more than 94,000 edits on Wikipedia.

 Biletskyy is the owner of 60 patents regarding various processing and transporting technologies in Ukraine and Russia.